extremeheat/LXL/README.md

 ```

 #### Using functions

+This is an example to provide a `getTime()` method to the LLM, which can be called from the user's input.
+The model would call the needed function, get the output, then use that to build the response to the user's message.

+Note: Each of the functions must have a call to Desc() at the top, to provide a description of the function to the model.
+If parameters are used, they must be defined with Arg() to provide details to the model, see the example [here](./examples/functions.js) and the TypeScript types [here](./src/index.d.ts) for more details.

 ```js
 const { Func: { Arg, Desc } } = require('langxlang')
 const session = new ChatSession(service, 'gpt-3.5-turbo-16k', /* empty system prompt */ '', {